-Remember that most things aren’t set in stone and that a surprising amount of men (and women) aren’t sure how they feel themselves, in which case the cards are as stumped as you are.
+Remember that most things aren’t set in stone and that a surprising amount of men (and women) aren’t sure how they feel themselves, in which case the cards are as stumped as they are.

-3 card story spread: This requires intuitive reading skills but also makes an excellent way of practising reading the cards intuitively.
+This requires intuitive reading skills but also makes an excellent way of practising reading the cards intuitively.
 Do not use reversals for this draw.
 Simply shuffle and randomly choose three cards and lay them out on the table before you.
 This is a story with a beginning, a middle and an end, and it will tell you the most likely outcome.
 The final card holds the key.

 One of the advantages of this spread is that if the first two cards don’t resonate with the situation you asked about, then you know the cards are giving you the finger about doing a yes/no reading.